momalab/csaw_esc_2018/README.md

 **Update 1: Registration deadline extended to September 17 and reports due date to September 24, 2018.**
+**Update 2: You can register your team and submit the qualification phase report by September 24, 2018.**

 CSAW 2018 Embedded Security Challenge (ESC)
 ===========================================